sys-fs/mullvad-repack/README.md

-This script replaces the systemd units included in the original Mullvad VPN packages with OpenRC scripts, so that Mullvad can be used on Devuan.
+This script replaces the systemd units included in the original Mullvad VPN packages with sysvinit or OpenRC scripts (depending on which is in use), so that the Mullvad app can be used on Devuan.